 Application Procedure Marketing and Consumer Research

-Application to the specialization Marketing and Consumer Research is open from August 31st until September 7th, 2021, 23:59.
+Application (learn@WU) to the specialization Marketing and Consumer Research is open from January 30th until February 5th, 2023, 18:00.

 We are looking forward to your application and wish you luck!